romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 }))
 ```

-`number` and `bigint` types can be chained with the following validation methods:
+`number` and `bigint` types can be chained with the the same methods as numeric columns:

 ```ts
 const someTable = db('someTable', (t) => ({